DmitrySibert/shewhartcards/README.md

 ```
 Required
 ============
 SQLite library in project's directory.
-It can be taken from this repositoryor from the official site.
+It can be taken from this repository or from the official site.